muggy8/improbable/have-and-havenot/3gQ6l5hb.md

 Before long, our eye contact was broken and the mortality agent began retreating to the back of the service room with the trolley.

-All that's left is me and my thoughts at this table slowly fading away...
+And then, there was silence as all that was left now is me, my thoughts, and this table that was slowly fading away...

 _Warning: Memory alteration detected.
 Please restore memory backup_